How to apply

 Citizenship or permanent residency requirement

-In order to apply for an AFTRS award course you will need to be an:
+To apply for an AFTRS award course you will need to be an:

 • Australian citizen, or